EljiahR/DMToolkit/docs/CHARACTER_CREATION.md

 # Character Creation Workflow
-*Based on the 2024 Edition (One D&D) Rules Preview*
+*Inspired by the 2024 Edition (One D&D) Rules Preview*

-This guide outlines the step-by-step flow for building a Level 1 character using the updated structure from the 2024 revision to Dungeons & Dragons.
+This guide outlines the step-by-step flow for building a Level 1 character for Dungeons & Dragons.
 The design follows the philosophy of "play before details" and puts emphasis on Origins, flexible ability scores, and fast customization.

 ---